k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 $this->setRequest((array) KConfig::toData($config->request));
 ```

-KDispatcherAbstract dertermines the current controller and registers after callbacks [:see] see (add links here) for info
+KDispatcherAbstract determines the current controller and registers after callbacks [:see] see (add links here) for info
 about callbacks.[/:see] for the dispatch method.